jjeancarllo/jjeancarllo/README.md

 💡 Here are some ideas about me:

-- 🎯 I’m currently focused on learning more about: HTML, CSS,  JavaScript, Dart and Flutter
+- 🎯 I’m currently focused on learning more about: HTML, CSS,  JavaScript, Flutter and ReactJS
 - 🖥️ I'm a trainee in software development at (Focosp) Foco Solution Provider
 - 🙋🏻‍♂️ Available to receive help with software development
 - 🌍 Currently living in São Paulo, Brazil